wavemaker/docs/learn/react-native/app-loader.md

 ### Debugging Skeleton Loader

 Skeleton Loader can be applied on different levels, application, page, prefab, partial, and widget.
-You can always check the correctness of Skeleton loader at different levels using the **`showskeleton`** property.
+You can always check the correctness of Skeleton Loader at different levels using the **`showskeleton`** property.
 For example, you can debug using the below code at page level and widget level.

 :::note
 By default when the Skeleton Loader is selected, it applies across application.